FelipeFTN/Warfrost/docker/README.md

 For more details on customizing the Docker build and run processes, refer to the official Docker documentation at https://docs.docker.com/.

+## Kubernetes

+In order to run Kubernetes with minikube & kubectl - considering you already have it configurated in your computer - use the following commands to run Warfrost.

+- `make build`
+- `kubectl create -f kubernetes/backend-deployment.yaml`
+- `kubectl create -f kubernetes/frontend-deployment.yaml`
+- `kubectl get pods`
+- `kubectl port-forward {wafrost-pod} {port-to}:{port_from}`

 ---

 This repository is released under the [Apache-2.0 License](../LICENSE).
 Feel free to use, modify, and distribute the Docker scripts as per the terms of the license.